laminlabs/lamin-blog/docs/spatialdata.md

 ## Interactive visualization with Vitessce

-LaminDB integrates with [Vitessce](https://vitessce.io/) for interactive spatial visualization directly on LaminHub.
+LaminDB integrates with [Vitessce](https://vitessce.io/) for interactive spatial visualization directly on LaminHub in your browser.
 After saving a SpatialData artifact, you can configure a Vitessce dashboard and attach it:

 ```python